By David P. Diaz, Ed.D.

 - If it must be the case that Joe will clap his hands at t1, then Joe is not free to refrain from clapping his hands at t1.

-The crucial difference is whether God’s knowing something will come to pass also determines it to happen.
-The answer is no. If God foreknew that a person’s choice would not happen, then God would not have foreknown it.
-He would have foreknown something else.
+The argument, as it stands, commits a fallacy in modal reasoning.9 The crucial difference is whether God’s knowing something will happen also determines it to happen.
+The answer is no. If God knew that a person’s choice would not happen, then God would not have foreknown it; instead, he would have foreknown something else.
 God’s infallible knowledge simply guarantees that if God knows in advance that a person will choose action B instead of A, then God would have held belief B about this future action.
 So, it is true that God knows what future actions will take place, and it is also true that humans are free to act one way or another.

 God’s Omnipotence and Free Will